 How much does the PSW visa cost in the UK?

-The PSW visa UK fee is £880 for the application.
-Additionally, you must pay the Immigration Health Surcharge (IHS) of £1,035 per year—totalling £2,070 for a 2-year visa or £3,105 for a 3-year PhD visa.
-The total cost for a 2-year Graduate Route visa is approximately £2,950.
+The PSW visa application fee is £937 from 8 April 2026 (increased from £880).
+Additionally, you must pay the Immigration Health Surcharge of £1,035 per year — totalling £2,070 for a 2-year visa or £3,105 for a 3-year PhD visa.
+Total cost is £3,007 for the 2-year route or £4,042 for the 3-year PhD route.
+Note: the Graduate Route uses the full adult IHS rate, not the discounted student rate.

 | Fee Component | 2-Year Visa | 3-Year Visa (PhD) |